-- Assign directors management and staff to assess the compliance with corporate governance policies, code of conduct, risk management policies, anti-corruption measures policies, and personal data protection policies every year. - 2.
-Follow up to regularly review and improve the anti-corruption policy every year in order to ensure that HARN's operations comply with changes in business, regulations and relevant legal requirements.
-Presented to the Audit Committee and reported to the Board of Directors. - 3.
-Establish a risk assessment related to anti-corruption, enhance operational mechanisms, prevent fraudulent activities, and improve organizational efficiency.
-Promote transparent, fair, and accountable business operations to build trust among stakeholders.
+- Assign directors management and staff to assess the compliance with corporate governance policies, code of conduct, risk management policies, anti-corruption measures policies, and personal data protection policies every year. - Follow up to regularly review and improve the anti-corruption policy every year in order to ensure that HARN's operations comply with changes in business, regulations and relevant legal requirements.
+Presented to the Audit Committee and reported to the Board of Directors. - Establish a risk assessment related to anti-corruption, enhance operational mechanisms, prevent fraudulent activities, and improve organizational efficiency.
+Promote transparent, fair, and accountable business operations to build trust among stakeholders. - 4.
+Assign the Quality System Management Department to inspect and monitor the implementation of anti-corruption policy measures by various departments through internal quality audits and report to the Chief Operating Officer, Chief Financial Officer, and the management review meeting every month by presenting to the Risk Management Committee.
+It must be reported to Board of Directors on a quarterly basis. - 5.
+If from information from the audit or complaints found by the investigation there is reasonable evidence to believe that there are transactions or actions that may have a significant impact on the financial status and HARN's performance, including any breach of the law, the code of conduct in business, guidelines for corruption prevention, or questions about financial report or internal control system, the Audit Committee will report to the Board of Directors in order to take corrective action within the period the Audit Committee deems appropriate.
+An investigation will be conducted without disclosing the whistleblower's name in order to protect the potential impact on the whistleblowers of the complaint or allegation.